 They do a pretty good job of keeping themselves clean and do not typically need baths.

 These cats are not the healthiest, but they aren’t the unhealthiest either.
 Their short tail gene can affect kittens in utero.
 Two tailless cats bred together will typically result in smaller litters, as cats with two tail defects will not survive through development.
 This gene can be lethal in utero.

-Cats will full tails and partial tails seem to be prone to arthritis in their tails.
-Sometimes they do not grow correctly, which can cause all sorts of problems.
-Some breeders dock cat’s tails for this reason.
+Cats with full tails and partial tails seem to be prone to arthritis in their tails.
+Sometimes they do not grow correctly, which can cause all sorts of problems and some breeders dock cat’s tails for this reason.